core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Once a peer acting as initiator (responder) has sent (received) the first KUDOS message, that peer MUST NOT send a non KUDOS message to the other peer, until having completed the key update process on its side.
 The initiator completes the key update process when receiving the second KUDOS message and successfully verifying it with the new OSCORE Security Context CTX\_NEW.
 The responder completes the key update process when sending the second KUDOS message, as protected with the new OSCORE Security Context CTX\_NEW.

+In the following sections 'b(c,d)' denotes the CBOR byte-string representations of 'c' concantenated with the CBOR byte-string representations of 'd', that is: b.(c,d) = bstr .cbor c \| bstr .cbor d.

 <!--
 TEXT OBSOLETED BY SAFER HANDLING IN LATER SECTIONS